Avoiding Costly Delays: Essential Tips for PCB Designers

 In a worst-case scenario, the plated hole could exceed its space budget by .0015".
 While this might be acceptable for class 2 products, it poses a significant risk for class 3 products and field reliability.

-By paying close attention to your documentation, fabrication data set, and key design details like the annular ring and drill-to-copper distance, you can avoid unnecessary delays and ensure your PCB design meets all necessary requirements.
+By paying close attention to your documentation, fabrication data set, and key design details like the annular ring and drill-to-copper distance, you can avoid unnecessary delays and ensure your PCB design meets all requirements.
 Taking these steps will not only save you time and frustration but will also lead to a more reliable final product.

 About Author